-Examines innovative approaches to assessing language learners.
-Topics include identification, placement, monitoring of student progress, development of authentic performance-based measures, design of portfolios, application of measurement concepts, analysis of assessment instruments, and linking assessments to instruction.
-Requires 20 hours of PK-12 classroom fieldwork.
+Examines innovative approaches to K-12 classroom assessment.
+Examines identification, placement, monitoring of student progress, development of authentic performance-based measures, design of portfolios, application of measurement concepts, analysis of assessment instruments, and linking assessment to instruction.

-Important Note: For Fall 2020, in-school and/or virtual field experiences with PreK-12 mentor teacher will NOT be required.
+Important Note: For Summer2021, in-school and/or virtual field experiences with PreK-12 mentor teacher will NOT be required.
 An alternative performance-based assessment (PBA) is designed to meet this requirement.

-For COVID 19 procedures in Fall 2020: Students, please be aware of and follow all policies and procedures for Mason's Safe Return to Campus: https://www2.gmu.edu/Safe-Return-Campus grade-level classrooms in grades PK-12, adult education, and university programs.
-The principles introduced in this course are also applicable to native speakers of English in general education classrooms.
+For COVID 19 procedures in Summer 2021: Students, please be aware of and follow all policies and procedures for Mason's Safe Return to Campus: https://www2.gmu.edu/Safe-Return-Campus assessment of all students including language learners in ESL and grade-level classrooms in grades K-12.